TejasreeL/Medimate/README.md

-This is Vasavi Hackathon Medimate
+This is Vasavi Hackathon Medimate.